General Surgery

 • ❌ Recommending withholding analgesia pending surgical review (this is unethical and disproven)

-• ❌ Not knowing Alvarado score or its clinical application
+• ❌ Not knowing Alvarado or AIR score components or interpretation

 • ❌ Failing to mention APPAC or CODA trial when discussing management